eliasnema/eliasnema.github.io/_posts/2019-08-01-makeover-monday-w30.markdown

 We can divide values by the maximum for the metric at this position.
 So all players will get a percentage from the maximum for the position in a team.
 As for the example above: Mustafi will get 1 for the clearances, Sokratis around 0.8 from that and so on.
 ![metrics_scaled]({{ site.url }}/assets/mm/19w30/DF_scaled.png)

 Personally, I like the last approach most, even though with it we are losing the interpretability.
-Now it's not possible to see the `real values` but the `relative comparison` is so much better.
+Now it's not possible to see the **real values** but the **relative comparison** is so much better.

 ## Positions
-Let's
 So let's just polish the graph a bit.

 #### Goalkeepers